ergostechnology/Powershell_Lab/docs/lessons/04-understanding-cmdlets.md

 # What the Heck is a Cmdlet?

 There are a few words and concepts that you will want to understand before we go on.
 Time for the boring stuff.
-## cmdlets
+## Cmdlets

-cmdlets are the verbs or action names given to the operators in PowerShell.
+Cmdlets are the verbs or action names given to the operators in PowerShell.
 The start of any action will begin with a cmdlet.

 Try running the following cmdlet